QwenLM/Qwen-Agent/README.md

 # Qwen-Agent
 [中文](./README_CN.md) ｜ English

 Qwen-Agent is a code library based on LLM that integrates components such as plugin usage, planning generation, and action execution.
-At present, we have implemented a Google Extension ```GhostWriter``` to facilitate your knowledge integration and content editing work.
-The features of ghostwriter include:
+At present, we have implemented a Google Extension ```BrowserQwen``` to facilitate your knowledge integration and content editing work.
+The features of BrowserQwen include:

 - It can record your webpage browsing content with your permission, and use Qwen (abbr.
 Tongyi Qianwen) as an analysis assistant to assist you in completing editing work based on the browsing content.
 Through it, you can quickly complete tedious tasks such as understanding web content, organizing browsing content, and writing new articles.
 - Supporting the analysis of open PDF documents (Online or local).
 You can open PDF documents in a browser and quickly talk about them with Qwen.